5 Scary External Factors for Supply Chains

 For supply chains, it’s often a mixed blessing.

-According to McKinsey, several groundbreaking technologies hold the promise to change the way we think about and build supply chains.
+According to McKinsey, several groundbreaking technologies hold the promise to change the way we think about supply chains and supply chain planning.
 They include:

 - Artificial intelligence